mgcrea/cordova-actionsheet/README.md

 ## DESCRIPTION ##

 * This plugin provides a simple way to use the `UIActionSheet` native component from iOS.

-This plugin is built for Cordova >= v2.1.0 with ARC.
+* This plugin is built for Cordova >= v2.1.0 with ARC.

 * There is a `Sencha Touch 2.0` plugin to easily leverage this plugin [here](https://github.com/mgcrea/sencha-touch-plugins/blob/master/CordovaActionSheet.js)

 ## SAMPLE PROJECT GENERATION ##

 You can generate a sample XCode project by running `samples/ios/create.sh` from the root of the repository.
+You will have to manually add the `ActionSheet` folder to Xcode (see step 2).

 ## PLUGIN SETUP FOR IOS ##

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).

 1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
-2. Rename the `src/ios` folder to `ActionSheet`, drag and drop it from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
+2. Drag and drop the `src/ios` folder from the Finder to your `Plugins` folder in XCode, using "Create groups for any added folders", rename the folder to `ActionSheet`.
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using `<script>` tags in your html file(s)